-1. [10 pts] Read jeremykun.com/2014/08/26/when-greedy-algorithms-are-perfect-the-matroid/.
-Then answer question 2.12 in the textbook on matroids.
+1. [10 pts] Read this article written by my former Ph.D. student: jeremykun.com/2014/08/26/whengreedy-algorithms-are-perfect-the-matroid/.
+Then answer question 2.12 in Williamson and Shmoys about matroids.

 2. [10 pts] Give as fast an algorithm as you can for finding all min-cuts in a graph that succeeds with probability 1 - o(1).
 (Note that deterministic algorithms also satisfy this requirement, so consider those.)
 Analyze its running time and argue for its correctness.